Volunteers needed for study into fighting firefighter fatigue

 Bushfire CRC PhD student Grace Vincent from Deakin University is recruiting 50 firefighters from across Australia to help gather important data on firefighters and sleep during multi-day deployments.
 This research is important in managing firefighter health and safety, while providing ongoing protection against bushfires.

-Participating in the research in easy.
+Participating in the research is easy.
 It will not impair suppression tasks.
 Firefighters who take part in the study only need to:

 - Wear a wrist activity monitor for three days before a deployment, during the deployment and three days after deployment.
 This allows sleep quality and quantity when actively deployed to be compared to an individual’s usual sleep patterns.

-- Wear a shirt pocket monitor during fire suppression, to measures the amount of physical activity performed on the fireground.
+- Wear a shirt pocket monitor during fire suppression, to measure the amount of physical activity performed on the fireground.

 - Complete a sleep and work diary.
 This diary will give an indication of total sleep hours and perceived fatigue levels.